Blue Mustang: Fatal accident

 Jiménez was killed in 2006 at age 65 in his studio in Hondo, New Mexico, when one of the sculpture's three sections came loose from a hoist, pinning him against a steel support beam and severing an artery in his leg.
-He bled to death on his studio floor before being declared dead on arrival at the nearest hospital.
+He bled to death on his studio floor before being declared dead on arrival at the Lincoln County Medical Center in southern New Mexico, 28 mi away from his home.

 Completion

 Jiménez had declared the painting of the head complete, and friends and family contemplated whether to leave the sculpture incomplete, to destroy it, or to complete it after his death.
 They elected to complete the sculpture, which was done with the help of the artist's staff, family, and painters Camillo Nuñez and Richard LaVato.
-It was then sent to California for assembly and shipped to Denver.
+It was then sent to California for assembly and shipped to Denver International Airport for erection.
 Blue Mustang was unveiled at Denver International Airport on February 11, 2008.

 Appearance

 The statue is the largest of Jiménez's career at 32 feet (9.8 m) and approximately 9,000 pounds (4,100 kg) including its steel armature.
-It has glowing eyes, which are a tribute to his father who ran a neon sign shop that Jiménez worked at as a youth in El Paso, Texas.
-They are illuminated by LED flood lights.
+It has glowing eyes illuminated by LED flood lights., which are a tribute to Jiménez's father, who ran a neon sign shop that Jiménez worked at as a youth in El Paso, Texas.
+Jiménez's father taught him how to use neon lights, how to spray paint, and how to weld.

 Some early sketches had the sculpture as yellow or pink.
 The choice of blue may have been inspired by Jiménez's own horse Blackjack, a blue roan Appaloosa, as well as by stories about a mythical blue stallion in San Luis Valley.

 The paintwork is a tribute to the lowrider culture which Jiménez grew up with in El Paso.
-In a 2016 April Fools' Day joke, the Denver Airport held a Facebook poll to choose a new color for the horse.
+In a 2016 April Fools' Day joke, Denver Airport held a Facebook poll to choose a new color for the horse.

 The sculpture was bolted onto a concrete base in the median of Peña Boulevard.
-Original designs involved a more ornate base and a roadside area where viewers could get much closer to it, but the roadside turn-off was cancelled after the September 11 attacks over security concerns.
+Original designs involved a more ornate base and a roadside area where viewers could closely approach the sculpture, but the roadside turn-off was cancelled after the September 11 attacks over security concerns.
 There had also been tentative plans to put the sculpture inside the terminal, but the space was needed for the Transportation Security Administration.
-Airport visitors are not allowed to get close to the sculpture.
+Airport visitors are not allowed to closely approach the sculpture.